mykoz/resource-links/database/postgresql.md

 Now you can go to town with just `psql`!
 Explore a little with `help`, `\?`, `\l`, and `\d`.

-### Make a database

-Check what databases you have so far with `\l`.

-You can create a new database with `CREATE DATABASE database_name;`.
+### Make a database with `CREATE DATABASE database_name;`

-Case doesn't matter, but to make it clear what's a SQL word and what's chosen by us I'll follow the ugly SQL convention of capitalizing like a crazy person.
+(*Not case-sensitive:*  case doesn't matter, but to make it clear what's a SQL word and what's chosen by us I'll follow the ugly SQL convention of capitalizing like a crazy person.)

 Let's make a database called `endor`.